-IMPORTANT NOTE: since October 15th 2011, the PSF drift previously observed when tracking the pupil through meridian (especially strong close to zenith) has been fixed.
-Pupil tracking can now be used efficiently with coronagraphic masks in the image plane (Lyot, 4QPM).
-As of P90, all coronagraphs are offered in service mode with or without pupil tracking.
+IMPORTANT NOTE: since October 15^{th} 2011, the PSF drift previously observed when tracking the pupil through meridian (especially strong close to zenith) has been fixed.
+Pupil tracking can now be used efficiently with coronagraphic masks in the image plane (Lyot, 4QPM, and the new AGPM as of P91).
+As of P90, all coronagraphs are offered in service mode with or without pupil tracking (the AGPM is only offered with pupil tracking).
 The residual drift of ~1 pix/hour (up to 60 times smaller than before) can be attributed to an imperfect flexure compensation model.